 Surely you suspect that you should make use of recursion.
 You should.
 How?

-Let pt_entry(q, r) designate the rth number in row q of Pascal's Triangle.
-For instance, pt_entry(2, 1) = 1, pt_entry(3, 2) = 2 and pt_entry(5, 3) = 6.
-Here's an algorithm to compute the value of pt_entry(q, r):
+Let pt_entry(r, c) designate the cth number in row r of Pascal's Triangle.
+For instance, pt_entry(2, 1) is 1, pt_entry(3, 2) is 2 and pt_entry(5, 3) is 6.
+Here's an algorithm to compute the value of pt_entry(r, c):

 So I suggest you define two functions, pt_entry and pt_row.
 The second will call the first.
 Repeatedly.

-You make, if you wish, make both pt_entry and pt_row.
+You may, if you wish, make both pt_entry and pt_row recursive.
 You may also make only pt_entry recursive; if you do, you'll have a for loop in pt_row.
 How might you make pt_row recursive?
 I suggest that the function have two parameters, the second of which has a default value.
 Like this: def pt_row (n, i = 1).
 When you call pt_row from outside the function, you do so with a single argument, which of course becomes the value of n; and the value of i will default to 1.
 But when pt_row calls itself, it will do so with two arguments, and the second will override the default value of i.

 Test Cases: